jhartma4/jhartman-static-website/README.md

 # jhartman-static-website
-Holds the files for my static website for Advanced Web Projects.
+Holds the files for my static website for the Advanced Web Projects course.